Fuel Hotel Marketing Podcast: Episode 164 – The Hunter Hotelier: Finding New Guests In Difficult Markets

 Your hotel’s PPC campaign is more effective the further down a customer is in the conversion funnel.
 Your hotel’s brand name is going to have a phenomenal conversion rate (harvesting specific intent).
 Your amenities campaign, such as “hotels with an indoor waterpark,” also likely perform very well (harvesting specific intent).
 However your broader campaigns typically will have a lower ROAS.

-This is where PPC begins to become a hunter strategy, but can still retain a positive return.
+This is where PPC for hotels begins to become a hunter strategy, but can still retain a positive return.
 There are four primary tactics we recommend to turn a portion of your PPC budget into something that can drive intent:

 - Top of Funnel Campaigns